NicoJuicy/LearnML/tips/plots.md

 <!-- MarkdownTOC -->

-- Bokeh and Cufflinks
-  - Import the Dataset
-  - Plotting using Pandas
-  - Plotting using Pandas-Bokeh
-  - Plotting using Cufflinks
-- Seaborn
-  - Import Dataset
-  - Line Plot
-- Seaborn Tips
-  - Changing the Font Size in Seaborn
-- Plotting Multiple Graphs
+- Plotting Multiple Graphs in Matplotlib
     - Import libraries
     - Load datasets
     - plt.subplots\(\)
     - plt.subplot\(\)
     - Comparison between plt.subplots\(\) and plt.subplot\(\)
     - plt.tight_layout\(\)
     - Set title for Figure
 - How to Customize Matplotlib Plots
     - How To Label The Values Plots With Matplotlib
+- Seaborn
+    - Import Dataset
+    - Line Plot
+- Seaborn Tips
+    - Changing the Font Size in Seaborn
+- Bokeh and Cufflinks
+    - Import the Dataset
+    - Plotting using Pandas
+    - Plotting using Pandas-Bokeh
+    - Plotting using Cufflinks
 - plotnine
 - Data Visualization Packages
     - AutoViz
     - Missingno
     - Yellowbricks
     - Mito
 - Choosing Graphs
 - Trees and Graphs
 - References